 Mind, body, and soul, your entire self needs regular activity.
 Doing something because it feels good can be better than physical or mental stimulation.
 Review some fulfilling and cheap hobbies below.

 Use your skills to help others, volunteer your time at a community outreach center or soup kitchen.
 Spend time mentoring at-risk youth.
 You may find respite in religion, go to service or temple.
-Get involved with programs they support, help spearhead a charity drive.
+Get involved with programs they support, and help spearhead a charity drive.

 If you are an animal person, animal shelters are always looking for help.
 Basic maintenance of the facilities or fostering animals who are looking for forever homes.
 Wildlife facilities may be a great place to help if you want to work with more unique animals.

-Cheap hobbies can include taking the time out of your day to meditate or have a DIY spa day to rejuvenate your soul.
+Cheap hobbies can include taking the time out of your day to meditate or having a DIY spa day to rejuvenate your soul.
 While you are stretching your budget, take some time to stretch your muscles and practice yoga.
 If you don’t want to fold yourself into a pretzel, origami is a fun way to focus your energy.

 A sunny yellow can really change a person’s mood when they are stressed about debt.
 If you need something a little more tactile, try sculpture or pottery, no wheel is needed.
 Clay is pretty cheap and you can get some frustrations out as you mold it into submission.